msdubrovski/accuracies_pipeline/README.md

 Bash script that computes accuracy of a UD-Treebank, against a gold standard.
 The script trims, trains a udpipe parser, tests and evalutates the treebank against a gold standard.

 ### Requisites
-Uses gf-ud, udpipe and two python scripts.
+Uses gf-ud, udpipe and two python scripts:
-- `gf-ud` is available at https://github.com/GrammaticalFramework/gf-ud
-- `udpipe` is available at https://github.com/ufal/udpipe
 - `trim_conllu.py` is a Python script that trims treebanks to a required number of trees.
 It is part of this repo and it is documented below.
 - `conll17_ud_eval.py` is part of https://github.com/ufal/conll2017, a collection of python scripts made available for working with UD-treebanks.
 This file computes the LAS accuracy, as defined in CoNLL17 UD Shared Task evaluation metrics.